 The DSCA administers the Foreign Military Financing program on behalf of the EOP.
-Direct loans and loan guarantees are authorized by sections 23 and 24 of the AECA (P.L.
-90-269, as amended) and other specific legislation.
+Direct loans and loan guarantees are authorized by sections 23 and 24 of the AECA of 1976, as amended, (P.L.
+90-269), as amended, and section 503(a) and other specific legislation.
 These loans and guarantees assist friendly foreign countries and international organizations in purchasing U.S. defense articles and services.